Originally published July 8, 2021. Updated June 23, 2023 to reflect even better alternatives!

 The Senser Play Kit from Lovevery, developed for 5-6 months old, was one of our favorite play kits.

-We’ve amassed nearly a dozen of the famous Lovevery kits, and the toys from this one stand out to me as memorable, unique, and long-lasting.
+We’ve amassed every single one of the famous Lovevery kits, and the toys from this one stand out to me as memorable, unique, and long-lasting.

 Interested in other age ranges?
 Check out other play kits in our Lovevery Amazon alternatives series!